Canine Heartworm Information

 - Mosquito activity increases 500x during a full moon.

-- Female mosquitoes can live 30 days in extreme cold weather.
+- Female mosquitoes can live 30 days in extremely cold weather.

 CPAH Best Products

 We constantly evaluate products to provide the best protection.
 Our prices are lower than retailers and online pet pharmacies because we offer special savings coupons not available from retail stores and internet pharmacies.

 - Interceptor®Plus: Once-a-month, chicken-flavored chewable.
 Purchase 12 doses receive $20 rebate coupon.

 - Combine with Simparica®, a tasty monthly chewable that protects against fleas and ticks.
 It is our CPAH Best Product for dogs exposed to ticks.
 Purchase 6 doses receive $10 rebate coupon, 12 doses receive $25 rebate coupon.

 - Trifexis®: Once-a-month beef flavored chewable for dogs with no tick exposure.
 Prevents heartworm, fleas and many intestinal parasites.
 Purchase 6 doses, receive $10 rebate coupon, purchase 12 doses, receive $25 rebate coupon.

 ProHeart®6: 6 Months, 1 Shot, 0 Worries!
 ProHeart®6 is a safe, easy and convenient way to protect your dog from heartworm disease with just two doses a year.
 We offer an injectable solution—so your best friend is protected from heartworm disease—and you’ll never have to worry about remembering to give a monthly preventative again.